-Most of us think nutrient depletion of processed food is a recent problem, but it’s been going on for more than a century.
-In fact, efforts to solve that very problem in the early 1900s led to the development of today’s most popular dietary supplement: the multivitamin.
+Many people are surprised to discover that vitamin history, the development of the most basic supplement that most of us take for granted, goes back more than a century.
+Most of us think of nutrient depletion of our food is a recent problem, but that just isn’t the case.
+In fact, efforts to solve that very problem in the early 1900s led to the development of today’s multivitamin.
 But before the supplement could be invented, scientists had to discover the existence of substances we now call vitamins.

 When the 20th century began, only three essential nutrients were recognized in food: protein, carbohydrates, and fat.
 Poor sanitation and hygiene were viewed as the root of all disease, and the solution was sterilizing food to get rid of bacteria, mold, and toxins.
 Rice was polished, and other grains were milled to eliminate husks.
 But despite prolonging shelf life, there were some harmful consequences, unknown at the time

 The processing of grains destroyed vital B vitamins and led to higher incidence of two of the era’s common diseases: pellagra, a deficiency of niacin, whose symptoms include sores and delusions; and beriberi, a deficiency of vitamin B1, or thiamine, which damages nerves and can lead to paralysis.